ovac/laravel-hubtel-payment/README.md

                 ->run();                            //- Run the transaction after required data.
 ```

+## Contributing

+Thank you for considering contributing to Laravel Hackathon Starter.
+The contribution guide can be found in the [Contribution File](https://github.com/ovac/laravel-hubtel-payment/blob/master/CONTRIBUTING.md)

 ## Security

 If you discover any security related issues, please email